-Total number of positions available:

-Maximum Total Payload weight (sum of ALL payload components): 20 kg (44 lbs)

-Maximum footprint (must include mounting structure): 38 cm x 30 cm (~15" x 12")

-Maximum height (may need to be negotiated with neighbor payloads):

-Supplied voltage: 29 - 33 VDC

-Available current: 2.5 Amps @ 30 VDC

-Maximum serial downlink (bit stream): <4800 bps

-Serial uplink: 2 bytes per command

-Serial interface: 4800 baud, RS232 protocol, DB9 connector

-Analog downlink: two channels in range 0 to 5 VDC

-Discrete commands: Power On, Power Off

-(It may be possible to negotiate up to 4 additional commands; i.e. F1 on, F1 off)

-Power, Analog, & discrete interface: EDAC 516-020

-until the internal buffers fill, then packaging this buffer as a record for on-board archiving and telemetry to the ground system.
-On the ground, the HASP records will be unwrapped and written to disk in the order the bits were received from the payload.
-It is quite feasible that payload records can be split across HASP buffers and that, on occasion, a transmitted packet can be corrupted.
-Therefore, it is strongly advised that the payload adopt a record structure of its own that includes a unique header identification, record byte count, and checksum.
-A suggested record format is provided in the "HASP - Student Payload Interface Manual".
+Total number of positions available: up to 8 Maximum Total Payload weight (sum of ALL payload components): : 20 kg (44 lbs) Maximum footprint (must include mounting structure): 38 38 cm x 30 cm (~15" x 12") Maximum height (may need to be negot iated with neighbor payloads s): $30 \text{ cm} (\sim 12^{\circ})$ Supplied voltage: 26 - 30 VDC Available current: 2.5 Amps Maximum serial downlink (bit stream): <4800 bps Serial uplink: 2 bytes per command Serial interface: 4800 baud, RS2 32 protocol, DB9 connector Analog downlink: 1 ADC Input 0 to 5 VDC Discrete commands: Up To 1 Active Low Open Collector Digital Command Power, Analog, & discrete interface: EDAC 516-020

 It will also be feasible to uplink a two-byte serial command to your payload.
 Any number of two-byte commands can be defined, but each command will need to be entered into the ground system and uplinked separately by a HASP operator.
-As the same serial port will be used for both downlink and uplink, the payload will need to periodically check the port to determine if any commands are being uploaded from the HASP SCU.
-When a 2 byte command is requested by a team, the HASP operator will manually send the requested bytes with no checking on whether or not that is a valid command for that payload.
-Therefore, it is the responsibility of the payload to determine the validity and contents of the serial command.
+As the same serial port will be used for both downlink and uplink, the payload will need to periodically check the port to determine if any commands are being uploaded from the HASP Flight Computer.
+When a team requests a 2-byte command, the HASP operator will manually send the requested bytes without checking whether or not that is a valid command for that payload.
+Therefore, it is the payload's responsibility to determine the serial command's validity and contents.
 Uplink commanding can be unreliable, and you should minimize the number of commands you plan to use during flight.
-Also the command string received by the payload will contain bytes of header and footer information in addition to the 2 command bytes.
-It will be the responsibility of the payload to properly parse and extract the command bytes out of this string.
-The format of the command string sent to a student payload as well as suggestions on how to improve commanding reliability is provided in the "HASP - Student Payload Interface Manual".
+Also, the command string received by the payload will contain bytes of header and footer information in addition to the two (2) command bytes.
+The payload will be responsible for properly parsing and extracting the command bytes from this string.
+The format of the command string sent to a student payload and suggestions on improving commanding reliability are provided in the "HASP - Student Payload Interface Manual."

-We note that many student teams have a common problem with interfacing controllers such as the Arduino Mega or Raspberry Pi with the HASP serial interface.
-Many times, this is because the controller uses TTL levels while the serial interface uses RS232 level.
-Thus, you will need to "level shift" the signals between the payload controller and HASP (e.g. SparkFun Transceiver Breakout - MAX3232, BOB-11189).
+Many student teams have a common problem with interfacing controllers such as the Arduino Mega or Raspberry Pi with the HASP serial interface.
+This is often because the controller uses TTL levels while the serial interface uses RS232 levels.
+Thus, you must "level shift" the signals between the payload controller and HASP (e.g., SparkFun Transceiver Breakout - MAX3232, BOB-11189).

-Integration and Flight Commanding: Individual payload commanding during both integration and flight are handled using an interactive Google Sheets document.
-Each payload is given a unique account that is coded to allow that group to send command requests and other comments to the HASP Management.
-The HASP management team can then send the commands and update the payload group as to the command status.
-The entire system is both color-coded and numerically keyed to ensure that all parties are aware of the status of payload commanding.
+Integration and Flight Commanding: An interactive Google Sheets document handles individual payload commanding during integration and flight.
+Each payload is given a unique account coded to allow that group to send command requests and other comments to the HASP Management.
+The HASP management team can then send the commands and update the payload group's command status.
+The system is color-coded and numerically keyed to ensure all parties know the status of payload commanding.

 Thermal: The HASP platform provides no thermal control to the student payloads.
-It is the responsibility of the payload developers to ensure that their experiment will remain within acceptable temperature limits.
+The payload developers are responsible for ensuring their experiment remains within acceptable temperature limits.
 Note: payloads are prone to overheating at float in sunlight and freezing in darkness due to high heat input from direct sunlight and the inefficiency of convection and conduction heat transfer mechanisms in a vacuum environment.

-Vacuum: During flight, your payload will need to operate at very low ambient pressures of 5 to 10 mbar.
-In such a vacuum, convection is not very efficient in transferring heat loads and, without adequate protection, high voltage systems can discharge and arc, which could lead to electronics damage or blowing the fuse on the HASP power supply for the payload.
-It is the responsibility of the payload developers to ensure that their experiment will operate correctly in a low-pressure environment.
+Vacuum: During flight, your payload must operate at very low ambient pressures of 5 to 10 mbar.
+In such a vacuum, convection is inefficient in transferring heat loads.
+Without adequate protection, high voltage systems can discharge and arc, which could lead to electronics damage or blowing the fuse on the HASP power supply for the payload.
+The payload developers are responsible for ensuring their experiment will operate correctly in a low-pressure environment.